yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Using.rst

 = Package management =
 The ipkg utility is a lightweight package manager used to download and install !OpenWrt packages from the internet.
 (GNU/Linux users familiar with {{{apt-get}}} will recognise the similarities)

-The firmware itself is designed to occupy as little space as possible while still providing a reasonably friendly commandline interface or webadministration  interface.
-With no packages installed, the firmware will simply configure the network interfaces, setup a basic NAT/firewall, and load the secure shell server and dnsmasq (a combination DNS forwarder and DHCP server).
+The firmware itself is designed to occupy as little space as possible while still providing a reasonably friendly command line interface or web administration interface.
+With no packages installed, !OpenWrt will configure the network interfaces, setup a basic NAT firewall, a secure shell server, a DNS forwarder and DHCP server.

 ||'''Command''' ||'''Description''' ||
 ||ipkg update ||Download a list of packages available ||